Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

  - The method only takes care of the **lexical similarity** not semantical.
 Thus, with LSH, we won't identify near-duplicates that differ due to parapharasing, synonym replacement, etc.
  - The method is probabilistic, i.e. some errors are allowed.
 Not all candidates would actually be near-duplicates.
 One can check this by calculating Jaccard similarity of the candidates.
 Thus, the algorithm is characterized by **precision** (out of all pairs of candidates found by the algorithm, what's the proportion of real near-duplicates, i.e. with their Jaccard similarity exceeding the predefined threshold) and **recall** (out of all near-duplicate pairs, what's the proportion of those found by the algorithm).
  - In practice, for a large enough dataset and long pieces of text (e.g. full documents not just titles), LSH tends to work worse in terms of precision while recall can not be known without a crazy carbon footprint.
-FInding true near-duplicate pairs in a relatively small collection of 50K texts requires >1.2B calls to a Jaccard similarity subroutine.
+Finding true near-duplicate pairs in a relatively small collection of 50K texts requires >1.2B calls to a Jaccard similarity subroutine.

 ```python